 These islands and cayes have postcard-perfect white sand beaches, coral reefs and great viewpoints.
 On the tiny island of Chachahuate there’s a Garifuna community who welcome guests with open arms.
 You can stop here for a delicious seafood lunch and gain a unique insight into Garifuna culture.

 Two other things that are a big draw for visitors are the two endangered species that make Cayos Cochinos their home.
-The first is the pink boa constrictor and the second is the Jamo Black iguana.
+The first is the pink boa constrictor and the second is the Jamo Black iguana. https://www.cantravelwilltravel.com/best-things-to-do-on-roatan-honduras/

 Utila Accommodation

 At first, it can be difficult to know where to stay on Utila as much of the accommodation is attached to dive shops and dive schools.
 The accommodation is often included in a dive course package.
 It can range from backpacker dorm-style to quieter private apartments and the quality can vary wildly.
-So, if you’re planning on diving, I’d recommend arriving on Utila and checking out the dive shops, schools and accommodation before booking.
+So, if you’re planning on diving, I’d recommend arriving on Utila and checking out the dive shops, schools and accommodation before booking

 Utila Lodge

 As we didn’t go to Utila to dive, we wanted accommodation that could be booked separately from a dive package.
-Partway through our research Utila Lodge kindly invited to host us there.
+Partway through our research Utila Lodge kindly offered to host us there.
 Although a dive resort, it also offers rooms to non-divers and it seemed like the perfect water-front spot so we decided to go for it.
 We hoped we wouldn’t stick out like sore thumbs as non-divers, but our concerns turned out to be unfounded.

 The resort has eight rustic, but beautiful rooms, each with a comfortable queen and double-sized bed and all the modern amenities you’d expect.
-These included a private bathroom with his and her sinks, cable TV, hi-speed WiFi and air-conditioning (although this is at an extra charge).
+These included a private bathroom with his and her sinks, cable TV, hi-speed WiFi and air-conditioning (although this is at an extra charge)

 Bay Islands College of Diving